andrewraim/worker/README.md

    `worker`.
 Folders and launcher scripts are generated for a worker(s) to process.
 Post-processing is carried out on the per-folder results to construct a table and prepare output for the entire simulation.

+3. A brief document describing one possible way to generate Latex tables from within R.

 Python 3.3 or newer is required for `worker`.
 To begin using it, make sure it is executable: